xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 description:
 ---

+Automated tests produce test results automatically.
+This means that test results are fixed unless you manually update the status of a test result to reflect actual expectations.

-You can edit the status of a test result in Katalon TestOps and provide a reason for such change to notify your team of the change.
+In Katalon TestOps, you can edit the status of a test result and provide a reason for such change to notify your team of the change.
-You can also see the whole history of status changes.

-This feature allows you to:
+This feature also allows you to:

-* manually update the status of a test result to reflect actual expectations.

 * keep a clear record of why a test result has been changed, who changed it, and the reason for such change.

 * find out whether the status of a test result has been manually modified and what was its initial status.

+* see the whole history of status changes.

 ## Change the status of a Test Result